AleksandrRogov/DynamicsWebApi/README.md

 ```

 At this moment DynamicsWebApi does not fetch authorization tokens, so you will need to acquire OAuth token in your code and pass it to the DynamicsWebApi.
-Token can be aquired using [MSAL for JS](https://github.com/AzureAD/microsoft-authentication-library-for-js) or you can write your own functionality, as it is described [here](http://alexanderdevelopment.net/post/2016/11/23/dynamics-365-and-node-js-integration-using-the-web-api/).
+Token can be acquired using [MSAL for JS](https://github.com/AzureAD/microsoft-authentication-library-for-js) or you can write your own functionality, as it is described [here](http://alexanderdevelopment.net/post/2016/11/23/dynamics-365-and-node-js-integration-using-the-web-api/).

 Here is a sample using `@azure/msal-node`: